Archive

 Celia previously worked at Lewis.Tsurumaki.Lewis as a designer and researcher on the Manual of Biogenic House Sections (ORO Editions, 2022) and at Bellastock in Paris and Rotor in Brussels on research around material reuse.
 She holds a graduate degree from MIT (SMArchS 2025) and is a graduate of California Polytechnic State University (B.Arch 2019).
 She has previously taught at MIT and Tecnologico de Monterrey.

-6. Ekin Bilal
+9. Ekin Bilal

 Comments Off on Ekin Bilal

 Ekin Bilal is a researcher and designer based in New York City.
 His work investigates how maintenance, material circulation, and back-of-house infrastructures shape the life of buildings and cities.
 Through architectural design and experimental representation, he explores the political and creative potential of overlooked systems—zoning loopholes, informal repairs, deconstruction practices, and the everyday labor that sustains the built environment.
-Prior to teaching, Ekin worked with public library systems on community-driven planning efforts and has held worked with MIT’s Urban Risk Lab, Bureau Spectacular, and New Affiliates amongst others.
+Prior to teaching, Ekin worked with public library systems on community-driven planning efforts and has worked with MIT’s Urban Risk Lab, Bureau Spectacular, New Affiliates, and SMA amongst others.
 He holds an SMArchS from MIT (2024) and a B.Arch from Cornell University (2020).

-7. Taylor Loutsis
+10. Taylor Loutsis

 Comments Off on Taylor Loutsis